-It’s important to know both how your resources are distributed and how much tax is owed, as this is a critical element of running a fleet.
-Pay too much and you cut your margins short but pay too little and you risk finding yourself in hot water.
+It’s important to know both how your resources are distributed and how much tax is owed, as fuel card tax and reporting requirements are a critical element of running a fleet.
+Pay too much, and you cut your margins short, but pay too little, and you risk finding yourself in hot water.

 Tax rates and calculation